-You could "Restore" or "Delete Forever" those listed tickets, from under this page.
-Tickets in the trash folder for more than 30 days would be permanently removed from the portal.
+Also, tickets in the trash folder for more than 30 days will be permanently removed from the portal.

 Any closed ticket with no updates for the past 120 days would be marked as Archived.
 These tickets would be part of the archived tickets list on your helpdesk.

 Please go to the Tickets tab and click on the view list > choose Archive (under the 'List View Names' dropdown) to see all the archived tickets in the portal.

 Archived tickets are the ones which have been inactive in your helpdesk for a time period of 120 days.
 Please navigate to Archived Tickets List, available as one of the drop-down values in the tickets list view options under Tickets-->Archive present before the spam and trash options.

 If you face any difficulties with receiving this export email, feel free to write to us at firstname.lastname@example.org.

 ## Late

 1. Manually marked as Spam by an Agent.

 2. Ticket marked as Spam by an Automation rule such as the Dispatch'r or the Observer.